airbytehq/airbyte-platform/airbyte-webapp/STYLEGUIDE.md

 * `types.ts` (optional) - Types shared between different sub-components
 * `utils.ts` (optional) - Any utilities that support the components

 When using supporting components, the folder could become rather full of them.
-In those cases Components should be split into their own folders parallel to the main component, especially when the supporting component also needs to be broken down into multiple sub components.
+In those cases components should be split into their own folders parallel to the main component, especially when the supporting component also needs to be broken down into multiple sub components.

 Here's a hypothetical example: The app has a streams panel with a lot of sub-components including a streams table.
-Instead of placing all the components under `src/components/connection/StreamsPanel`, the table should be broken out into it's own sub-folder as a child of the `connection` folder.
+Instead of placing all the components under `src/components/connection/StreamsPanel`, the table should be broken out into its own sub-folder as a child of the `connection` folder.

 ❌ Incorrect - While StreamsTable is only used in the StreamsPanel, it also has its own sub-components.